redyyu/jump-to/README.md

-you won't jump that often like Mario. you won't jump over zombies. you won't jump into river. (but you can jump out, if you already stuck in middle of river)
+you won't jump that often like Mario. you won't jump over zombies. you won't jump into river. you can get free you ware stuck in some square, like the one 4 square bed just build.

 Use when you need
 jump over between safehouse brige.